Industry News

 Overcharge Protection: This feature prevents the battery from overcharging when it reaches its full capacity.
 It ensures that excess energy from the solar panels is not fed into the battery, which can cause damage.

-Over-Discharge Protection: Over-discharging a battery can lead to reduced capacity and lifespan.
+Over-Discharge Protection: Over-discharging a battery can to reduced capacity and lifespan.
 Solar pathway lights are equipped with protection circuits that turn off the lights when the battery voltage drops to a certain level, preventing deep discharges.

 Low Voltage Disconnect: Some lights have a low voltage disconnect feature, which turns off the lights when the battery voltage drops too low.
 This protects the battery from being completely drained, which can be harmful.